kastinson/java-hello-world/README.md

 ## Compile program

-To compile the "Hello World" program, type the following:
+To compile the "Hello World" program, type the following command in Terminal:

 ```console
 javac HelloWorld.java